 are only a little cheaper than the USA.
 You can rent reasonably good bags.

 + wind-suit.
 This is an alternative to using a jacket and bibs on the mountain.
-Some people like them and some don't and they are hard to find.
-If you bring a suit also bring windproof, breathable jacket and light windproof pants for the trek into ABC.
+Some people like them while some don't, and they are hard to find.
+If you bring a suit also bring windproof, breathable jacket for the trek sections.

-+ leggings/light trekking pants for warm conditions walking and climbing, especially between ABC and Camp 1.
++ leggings/light trekking pants for warm conditions walking and climbing

-You need a set of strong a durable leather boots for
+You need a set of leather boots for

 expedition; they will see a lot of use.
 These will also do as camp shoes.

-+ big volume but light backpack, eg Mountain Hardwear South Col or Osprey Aether 70/85 or if going light, the Black Diamond Quantum 65 etc. You carry a lot of bulky down gear moving between camps so you should have a large but relatively light big pack.
++ big volume but light backpack, eg Mountain Hardwear South Col or Osprey Aether 70/85 or if going light, the Black Diamond Quantum 65 etc. Even on our guide-assisted climbs, you still end up carrying a lot of bulky down gear moving between camps so you should have a large but relatively light big pack.

-+ larger daypack (~45 litre) with a waist belt for our acclimatization day trips.
++ larger (35-45 litre) daypack with a waist belt for travel and acclimatization day trips

 + water bottles/system for carrying 2-4 litres